RoxenTHNDR/scripting_final_project/README.md

 ## Final Project

-My final project was loosly based off a childhood favorite game, called Card-jitsu.
+My final project was loosely based off a childhood favorite game, called Card-jitsu.
 This game was a more complicated version of rock paper scissors.
-While playing this you would earn expierience towards your black belt.
-To progess further than that you had to challenge sensei and win.
-However, if you had tried to challenge sensei before you reached black belt it would be impossible to beat hom.
-So keeping the same vien I made it to where its impossible to win the challenge until you have at least 10 wins in practice.
+While playing this you would earn experience towards your black belt.
+To progress further than that you had to challenge sensei and win.
+However, if you had tried to challenge sensei before you reached black belt it would be impossible to beat him.
+So keeping the same vein I made it to where its impossible to win the challenge until you have at least 10 wins in practice.